-Make your own Viking axe with this reproduction Viking axe head based upon an extant artefact found in England called the London-Axe Strand on the Green axe (shown in last photo).
+Make your own Viking experience with this reproduction Viking axe based upon an extant artefact found in England called the London-Axe Strand on the Green axe (shown in last photo).

 Axes of this type are categorised as type B using the Wheeler axe typology from the book Wheeler, R.E.M.
 (1927) London and the Vikings.
 London Museum Catalogues: No 1 from extant artefacts found in Britain.